 Forgetting a phone number, misplacing your keys, or not remembering a name happens to just about everyone.
-Memory lapses related to aging are often the result of benign conditions; however, it is crucial to differentiate between what is normal and what may indicate a serious cognitive deficit.
+Memory lapses related to aging are often the result of benign conditions; however, it is crucial to differentiate between what is normal memory loss for seniors and what may indicate a serious cognitive deficiency.

 According to Help Guide, the following types of forgetfulness are considered normal among senior citizens, and are not considered early manifestations or warning signs of cognitive decline or dementia:

 - Occasionally forgetting where you put certain items that you use on a regular basis such as your eyeglasses or keys

 - Entering a room and forgetting why you have entered it